Khao Yai Experiences

 At the start of the last century, there were over 100,000 elephants in Thailand.
 The population is now estimated at just 3,000-4,000.
 Around half of these are domesticated, with the remainder living wild in national parks like Khao Yai.

-Thai conservation groups including PeunPa and Friends of the Asian Elephant are working hard to prevent habitat loss and care for elephants.
+Thai conservation groups including FREELAND and Friends of the Asian Elephant are working hard to prevent habitat loss and care for elephants.
 Please support their efforts.